 “I am blessed beyond words.
 With my education, certification and experience, I know I am in the best position I could ever dream of.
 I get to go to work everyday, teach woman ways to improve their own lives, and instill hope, that if an addict like me can change, anything is possible.”

-Ms. Mechling has earned the nationally-awarded Registered Addiction Specialist (RAS) Credential from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).
+Ms. Mechling has earned the internationally-awarded Registered Addiction Specialist (RAS) Credential from Breining Institute, as well as the CATC Credential from the California Association for Alcohol / Drug Educators (CAADE).

 WILLIAM E. GRIFFIN, RAS III, CATC

 Long Beach, California

 “Currently I work for GEO at MCRP LA-3.
 This is a lock down facility and houses 112 inmates.
 All of our men are still in custody, but have a great opportunity to work on themselves in regards to preparing them to reenter into society.
 We work with our participants in dealing with their substance use disorders, criminal behavior, criminal thinking, character development, relapse prevention, drug education, trauma & resiliency, grief and loss, just to name a few.